What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 According to Gopa, this stems from a fear of abandonment and being alone.
 So, they keep absolving their partner of any wrongdoing in the hope that they will see the error of their ways or change.
 But unless they’re held accountable for their actions, why would they?

-6. Self-change in a codependent marriage isn’t for the better
+6. In a codependent marriage, change isn’t for the better

 Related Reading: Power Dynamics In Relationships – How To Keep It Healthy